tousif-murshed/arima-orchestrator/forecasting/README.md

 # Forecasting

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+Following are the steps to run application

+## Following steps need to perform in order to run application

+## Build

+Run `npm run build` for a dev server.
+This will generate build package using `ng build --prod --optimization=true`

-## Development server
+## Start Node server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run server` for a dev server.
+Navigate to `http://localhost:3500/`.
+The app will not automatically reload if you change any of the source files you needs to executre `npm run build`.

+## Watch Changes During Development

+Run `npm run client` for a dev server.
+This will generate build package using `ng build --watch`.
+This will automatically generate dist folder if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help